-We confirm that the Agency conducted an annual review of the effectiveness of the internal controls for 2021.
+We confirm that the Agency conducted an annual review of the effectiveness of the internal controls for 2022.

-No weaknesses in internal control in respect of the Carbon Fund were identified in relation to 2021 that require disclosure in the financial statements.
+No weaknesses in internal control were identified in relation to 2022 that require disclosure in the financial statements.

 On behalf of the Agency members